Employee Well-being

 Employee Health & Well-Being Program

 GC is aware of the changes in the current business sphere.
 In addition to developing employee skills and capabilities, GC also cares for their well-being and good working experience.
-GC has conducted many programs that support wide-range benefits as required by law and beyond legal requirements e.g., life insurance, health care, disability, parental leave, retirement provision, stockownership, etc., including a work from anywhere procedure.
+GC has conducted many programs that support wide-range benefits as required by law and beyond legal requirements e.g., life insurance, health care, disability, parental leave, retirement provision, stockownership, etc., including a work from home procedure.
 Moreover, GC adjusts to new work formats quickly and sustainably in line with GC’s business operations.

 Flexible Working Operations